 Genre: Mystery, Drama, Literature

 Disclosure: If you click a link in this post and make a purchase, I may earn a small commission.

-Nita Prose’ debut novel The Maid is one of the most highly anticipated 2022 new releases.
-Book rights have already been sold in 29 territories and the film rights snapped up by Universal pre-release; Florence Pugh set to play the title character.
+Nita Prose’ debut novel is one of the most highly anticipated 2022 new releases.
+Book rights for The Maid have already been sold in 29 territories and the film rights snapped up by Universal pre-release; Florence Pugh set to play the title character.
 And yes, I am very pleased to report that this title certainly lives up to the hype.

 This novel has so many intriguing and intelligent layers.

 “My uniform is my freedom.
 It is the ultimate invisibility cloak.”